Second life: Toby Jones presents Sydney show of repurposed wool

 Australia’s wool heritage is having its moment to shine in the most environmentally friendly way.
 Artist Toby Jones has transformed unwanted vintage woollen blankets in the RE-UP project, showcasing them in his exhibition ‘Gravity’ at Paramount House in Sydney.

 Jones has previously explored the full creative spectrum, touching on lifestyle, music and fashion, and has worked as a textile artist and graphic designer, as well as founding his own jewellery label.
-For the RE-UP project, Jones was drawn to the beautiful quality of blankets created in traditional Australian woollen mills.
+For the RE-UP project, Jones was drawn to the beautiful quality of the best blankets created in traditional Australian woollen mills.
 Noticing them in thrift stores and sold as dog blankets, Jones decided to take action – to revive their value and make them appealing to the contemporary design world.